Yuri Korchagin field: Development

 The development will have 30 wells, including 26 production wells, one gas-injection well and three water-injection wells.
 As of April 2010, one oil production well and one gas extraction well were operational.
 By mid 2010, a water injection well was added.
 The wells have been drilled horizontally and their radial placement enables in their simultaneous drilling.
 Control of drilling operations on the platform and field have been done since 2009 by Eurasia Drilling Company.
 A total of R34.4bn ($1.12bn) has been spent on field development between 2004 and 2009.

 The main production facility is a fixed offshore ice-resistant platform IRP-1.
-It is 95.5 by 72.2 m with weigh of 25,655 tonne erupting 86.6 m above sea level.
+It is 95.5 by 72.2 m with weight of 25,655 tonne erupting 86.6 m above sea level.
 The platform was built at the Astrakhansky Korabel shipyard in Astrakhan.
 The technological complex for LSP-1 was constructed by Stroytransgaz.
 The platform was towed to the field assembled in 2009.
 The IRP-2 platform is used for accommodation of the personnel.
 It is 41.5 by 40.2 m with weight of 1,340 tonnes.
 It is 38 by 40.2 m above sea level.
 The platform was constructed at Lukoil-Kaliningradmorneft factory and assembled at the Astrakhansky Korabel shipyard.
 Marine warranty services for the transportation and installation of platforms were provided by Crane Marine Contractor Limited and Noble Denton.
 Offshore installation works were done by J. Ray McDermott.
 IRP-1 and IRP-2 are connected by a 74.2 m bridge.
 The offshore complex is supplied by power produced by using extracted gas.

 Produced oil is transported to the floating storage unit 58 km away via a 300 mm subsea pipeline.
 The floating storage unit, built by Keppel Corporation at the shipyard in Baku, is moored to a single-buoy mooring.
 Oil transported by shuttle tankers to Makhachkala where it fed to the Transneft's pipeline system.